 The ENO Community Choir was formed in January 2011 and offers anyone living in the community who enjoys singing, the chance to sing regularly with like-minded people in a fun and friendly environment.

 The choir meets once a week during term time.
 Singers can sign up on a term-by-term basis.
 Typically, the choir has between 100-130 members each term, with most people renewing their membership, building up their repertoire and coming back for more!
-Each term focuses on chorus music from productions in the current season at ENO, as well as other classical, jazz and pop music, when time allows.
+Each term focuses on chorus music from productions in the current season at ENO, as well as other classical, jazz and pop music, where time allows.
 The term culminates in a concert for friends and family, showcasing the repertoire learnt.
 In addition to this, the choir are invited to give public performances.
 Past concert venues have included the Natural History Museum, the London Coliseum foyer, Covent Garden piazza, St Martin’s Courtyard and Westminster Cathedral.

 Who can join the choir?